opensearch-project/project-website/_posts/2025-11-14-boost-search-relevancy-with-late-interaction-models.md

 Late interaction models, exemplified by ColBERT (Contextualized Late Interaction over BERT), achieve an optimal balance between the previous two approaches.
 These models process queries and documents independently, similar to bi-encoders, but generate multiple contextualized embeddings rather than single vectors.

-In this architecture, a query such as "best hiking trails near Seattle" produces individual embeddings for each token: "best," "hiking," "trails," "near," and "Seattle."
+In this architecture, a query such as "best hiking trails near Seattle" produces individual embeddings for each token: "best," "hiking," "trails," "near," and "Seattle".
 Crucially, each embedding is contextualized by the surrounding words through the transformer's attention mechanism.
 Documents undergo similar processing, resulting in multi-vector representations at the token level.

 The fundamental innovation of late interaction models lies in their timing: query-document interaction occurs *after* independent encoding, through detailed token-level similarity computations.
 This approach preserves the efficiency benefits of independent encoding while enabling more sophisticated matching than single-vector comparison.
 The following diagram illustrates how late interaction models balance efficiency and accuracy through their unique architecture.

 ![Late Interaction Models](/assets/media/blog-images/2025-11-14-boost-search-relevancy-with-late-interaction-models/late-interactions.png)

 ColBERT exemplifies this approach through its scoring mechanism.
-After generating contextualized token embeddings for both query and document, the model calculates the maximum similarity between each query token embedding and all document token embeddings.
+After generating contextualized token embeddings for both the query and document, the model calculates the maximum similarity between each query token embedding and all document token embeddings.
 These maximum similarities are then aggregated to produce a final relevance score.

 **Advantages**:
-- **Efficient pre-computation**: Document embeddings can be computed and stored offline
+- **Efficient precomputation**: Document embeddings can be computed and stored offline.
-- **Token-level precision**: Maintains fine-grained semantic information throughout the process
+- **Token-level precision**: Maintains fine-grained semantic information throughout the process.
-- **Balanced performance**: Combines speed benefits of bi-encoders with improved accuracy
+- **Balanced performance**: Combines the speed benefits of bi-encoders with improved accuracy.

 **Scoring mechanism**: This "late interaction" methodology enables more sophisticated matching than single-vector comparison while retaining computational efficiency.